 How Arts Complement Other School Activities

 Creative programmes work best when they exist alongside sport, leadership, and service initiatives.
 You may enjoy reading our article, which explores how physical activity supports resilience and teamwork.
-Together, these options show how extra mural activities in school settings support whole child development.
+Together, these options show how extramural activities in school settings support whole child development.

-Participation in arts programmes becomes increasingly valuable as learners move through high school.
-Bear in mind that universities and employers value creativity, communication, and commitment.
-These qualities, that are built through practice and perseverance are often developed through continued involvement in extra mural activities in schools.
+Participation in arts programmes will be increasingly valuable as learners move through high school.
+This is because universities and employers value creativity, communication, and commitment.

 The Role of Parents and Educators